MarianoMolina/project_alice/README.md

 ## Future Features

-Where is Project Alice going:
+Where Project Alice is going:

 1. **Workflow generator**: Improve the interface for workflow generation.
 Ideally, something that allows the user to handle tasks/nodes, visualize the execution of it, etc.

 2. **More API engines and base tasks**: BeautifulSoup to scrap websites, vision_models, text_to_image_models, text_to_speech_models, etc. This will enable a new set of tasks to be created.
+This includes adding more providers, like Google, Mistral, etc.

 3. **File input and type interface**: Being able to add files of any type to a conversation, which makes a conversion to text of the file (stt, itt, or simply parsing for files that can be converted to a string), allowing for the user and the agents to share any type of data.
 This, in turn, requires the agents to also be able to produce different types of outputs, which is where the type interface logic comes in, to convert str -> any and back.